atlanticbrs/data_docs/02-tag_metadata.Rmd

 ### notes {-}

-- DTAGS are not yet included in this sheet
+- DTAGS are not yet included in this sheet.
+See https://duke.app.box.com/folder/129673379781 for dtag metadata.
 - Permit information has not yet been added.
 - Photo and Video links will probably be depreciated as these should be directly available elsewhere in the archive.
 - **catalog_ID_DUML** still needs to be updated to include most recent identifications